syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/Frequently-Asked-Questions.md

-// Class that is responsible for &lt;input&gt; tag
+// Class that is responsible for <input> tag

 INPUTElementImpl button;

-// Class that is responsible for &lt;div&gt; tag
+// Class that is responsible for <div> tag

 DIVElementImpl div;